aws-controllers-k8s/community/docs/content/docs/tutorials/emr-on-eks-example.md

 ```
 ## Limitations

 1. JobRun CRD doesn’t have complete features available due to an issue with how ACK handles cyclic structure.
-Until this [issue](https://github.com/aws-controllers-k8s/community/issues/1445) is resolved, customers can’t use all the configuration from `**configuration overrides**` section.
+Until this [issue](https://github.com/aws-controllers-k8s/community/issues/1445) is resolved, you can’t specify configurations from `**configuration overrides**` structure.
 ```
 # configurationOverrides:
 #   applicationConfiguration: